01-edu/public/docs/database-structure.md

 - referencedAt, The timestamp of the creation of the copy object

 #### Attributes (attrs)
+##### Objects
+- inScope: This attribute is used to determine if the exercise gives XP or not.
+If an exercise is not in scope then it doesn't give XP.

+- status: It can have the values `blocked`, `available`, `succeeded` or `failed`
 TODO: Finish documenting the json attributes that can be used
 ##### Quests
 - `duration`, `startDay`, `start`, `scopeExtraDuration`, `hasStarted`, `special`, `scopeEnd`, `rootName`, `repositoryPath`, `status`, `scopeStart`, `difficulty`, `difficultyMod`, `baseXp`, `language`, `group`, `exerciseType`, `preRequisiteId`, `delay` `parentType`, `inScope`, `xpIndex`, `level`, `difficulty`